Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 On the next pages we'll cover the most important parts of a Jenkins build item.

-The first tab **General** is for, ehm... _generic_ stuff:
+The first tab **General** is for, ehm... _generic_ stuff, like:

+<small>_We don't need these features yet, so leave them as is._</small>

-  - Give the item a name and a description
+  - The name of an item and a description
   - Specify to prompt for parameters (manual input)
-  - Save disk space by deleting old data
+  - Save disk space by deleting old data, and retain just the last few job logs
   - Deactivate it to prevent a build is accidentally started

-_We don't need these features yet, so leave them as is._

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; SCM (1)</span>